dropdevrahul/ws-chat-api/README.md

-# A django project which uses `django-channels` to support websocket connections.
+### A Django project which uses `django-channels` library for creating websocket connections.

 ## Intro
 A default user is also provided for token based authorization using django-rest-framework present in the